28 Satisfying Paleo Quiche Recipes

-Ingredients: eggs, almond milk, broccoli, cheddar cheese, salt, pepper.
+Ingredients: eggs, almond milk, flour, salt, black pepper, cheddar cheese, broccoli.

 There is something about mini foods that make them so much more appealing and they are a fantastic way to encourage the whole family to eat healthier food.
-This recipe makes enough for breakfasts for the whole week, or to serve with a salad for a lovely tasty lunch.
+This recipe is great for breakfast or to serve with a salad for a lovely tasty lunch.
 You can also add in whatever meat you like – bacon and sausage work well with this.

 – Low Carb So Simple